aRivieraDream/gltp-replays/documentation/Deployment.md

 # Deployment Guide

-This guide outlines the deployment process for the replay service.
+This guide outlines the deployment process for the replay service on a VM.
+You only need to run this once when setting up the VM for the first time.
+Once you have webhooks setup, the service will update automatically.
+Local testing can be done using the instructions in README.md

 ## Prerequisites